 - Homework gets more intense and grades become critical for their future.
 A way to prepare your child for a more intense workload is to set up a space for your child to work that is quiet, well-lit, and distraction free.
-Also, sit down with your child regularly to discuss class loads and make sure their academics and extracurricular activities are balanced. - Create organizational skills within your child by teaching them to stay focused and turn in work on time.
-Have your child make prioritized daily to-do lists, and study in a quiet and clean area.
-Organizational skills will not only help your child in their daily school life, but also in their future.
+Also, sit down with your child regularly to discuss class loads and make sure their academics and extracurricular activities are balanced. - Re-enforce organizational skills with your child.
+These skills will not only help your child in their daily school life, but also in their future.